 Current President: Rachel Delisle '96, '06 MBA

-I hope to connect with you at one of these alumni events.
-In the meantime, if you have feedback or ideas you want to share, feel free to reach out to me at firstname.lastname@example.org.
+If you have any feedback or ideas you want to share, feel free to reach out to me at email@example.com.

 All the Best,